wiktor-falek/resultat/README.md

 }
 ```

-And if you forget to wrap a single function with a try/catch, your application could crash in production.
+And if you forget to wrap a function call with a try/catch, your application could crash in production.
-With Resultat, you have to handle the error, or at least acknowledge it before you can get the data, and it will never throw.
+With Resultat, you have to handle the error, or at least acknowledge it's possibility before you can retrieve the data, and it will never throw.
-Additionally with having errors as values, their type will not default to unknown.
+Additionally with having errors as values, their type will be preserved, not defaulted to unknown.

 ## Installation